NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/project-setup.md

 Most of Hardhat's functionality comes from plugins, so check out the [plugins section](/hardhat-runner/plugins) for the official list and see if there are any ones of interest to you.

-To use a plugin, the first step is always to install it using `npm` or `yarn`, followed by requiring it in your config file:
+To use a plugin, the first step is always to install it using npm or yarn, followed by requiring it in your config file:

 ::::tabsgroup{options="TypeScript,JavaScript"}